Weestuarty/BIgScreen-Theme-Simple/README.md

 # BigScreen -Simple for EmulationStation Desktop Edition

 BigScreen -Simple theme set for ES-DE that supports most systems (wip).
+Addition images required for controllers for several sytems. images should be placed in the controllers folder and named systemname.png .
+Controller image submissions accepted to update the theme for others.

 The following options are included: